 Manage fields, farms, or sites wisely:

 - Capitalize on cultural practices to reduce reliance on herbicides.
-When fewer non-chemical control methods (such as cultivation) are used, resistance is more likely to develop, or will develop more rapidly.
+When fewer non-chemical control methods (such as cultivation) are used, resistance is more likely to develop or will develop more rapidly.
 Use correct row spacing, proper fertility, optimum planting dates, and management of other pests to maximize the crop’s ability to compete with weeds.
 Where erosion and/or limited soil moisture are not a concern supplement chemicals with timely cultivation.
-For annual cropping systems, start with a clean field and control weeds early by using a burn down treatment or tillage in combination with a pre-emergence residual herbicide, as appropriate.
-Do not let weeds to go to seed.
+For annual cropping systems, start with a clean field and control weeds early by using a burndown treatment or tillage in combination with a pre-emergence residual herbicide, as appropriate.
+Do not let weeds go to seed.

 - Rotate crops to allow greater flexibility in choosing different tillage practices and/or the use of herbicides with different mechanisms of action.
-Changing tillage practices and herbicides makes it more likely that you avoid consistently favoring the same weed species.
+Changing tillage practices and herbicides make it more likely that you avoid consistently favoring the same weed species.
 NOTE: It is possible to rotate crops and, yet, still be using the same herbicide MOA to control the same weed.
 To illustrate, there are several ALS-inhibiting herbicides (from the sulfonylurea and imidazolinone families) for peanuts and cotton that can be applied either pre-emergence or post-emergence.
 In this case, you should be aware that it is possible to apply the same type of herbicide for pigweed control every year, even though cotton and peanuts are grown in rotation.
 See Spraying by the Numbers.

 - Scout fields regularly and keep good records of herbicide use to aid in planning for future years.
 Note the weed species that have been present in a given field, which herbicides were applied and where, and what level of control (%) was achieved.